conradolandia/fontsampler/README.md

 - `pixi run install` - Copy the built binary to `$HOME/.local/bin` (overwrites existing)
 - `pixi run build-install` - Build and install the binary to `$HOME/.local/bin` (overwrites existing)

+### Build Warnings

+You may see warnings about `__glibc`, `__unix`, or `ldd` during the build process.
+These are normal and safe to ignore:
+- They're related to system libraries that will be available on target systems
+- The binary will still work correctly
+- These warnings don't affect the final executable

 ## Output

 The generated PDF contains: